gocd/docs.go.cd/navigation/agent_details.md

+---
+description: Details about the agent configuration and history of all jobs that ran on a single agent in GoCD.
+keywords: gocd agent, single agent, agent configuration, job run history, gocd debug
+---

 # Details of a single agent

-Go now provides a page that shows the details of a single agent.
+GoCD now provides a page that shows the details of a single agent.
 This page provides details about the agent configuration and the history of all the jobs that ran on that agent.

 ## Agent Details tab